archdaily/archdaily.github.io/_posts/2014-04-30-I18n-tips-and-tricks.markdown

 ## Creating translated views

 Sometimes you will need different views for each localization.
-The good practice says that you should **totally avoid this** because is much harder to mantain than using the `t(' ')` function.
+The good practice says that you should **totally avoid this** because is much harder to maintain than using the `t(' ')` function.
 [Here are some tips][rails-i18n-tips] for using `yml` and `t(' ')` function like a pro.

 A very frequent problem is to have different css for different locales.
 There are two approaches for solving this: the first one is to use the [`:lang` css selector][lang-css-document] (which works pretty well in font related styles) and the second one is to localize the css class (e.g. `<div class="<%= t('class-name') %>">`).

 If you can't avoid having translated views, the good practice is naming the views `name.locale.html.erb`.
 When you follow this format you can call the view `<%= render name %>` and the corresponding view will be rendered by default.
-The locale will be taken from `params[:locale]`.
+The locale will be taken from `I18n.locale`.

 ## Using multiple YML files